codeaudit/cougaar-tutorials/pizza/doc/Readme.txt

 The main interface for the Pizza Party is the "/pizza" servlet, available at runtime at: http://localhost:8800/$Alice/pizza
-(See the Javadoc at http://cougaar.cougaar.org/software/11.4/javadoc/pizza/doc/api/org/cougaar/pizza/servlet/PizzaPreferenceServlet.html, and a sample final output at: http://tutorials.cougaar.org/pizza/pizza-servlet-snapshot.htm.

 To see all the servlets associated with the party planner, Alice, navigate at runtime to the "/list" servlet: http://localhost:8800/$Alice/list

 6. LEARN MORE
-There are online documents at http://tutorials.cougaar.org/pizza

-There are slides with pictures of the data flow, at http://cougaar.org/docman/view.php/5/169/pizza-overview.ppt

 Read more about the story and flow (flow.html) of the pizza party applcation; What is supposedly going on?
 What are the components involved?